swarnendubiswas/ohio-state-coe-dissertation-template/README.md

 \end{figure}
 ```

-### TODOs
+### Known Issues

+* Fix the issue with `latexmk -f`.
 * Integrate build scheme with popular editors like VS Code and GNU Emacs.
-* Fix the issue with `latexmk -f`.
+    * You can use LaTeX Workshop to build the template, but the output is not being redirected to `tmp`.

 ## Contributions